KaganCanSit/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/common-exclusion-mistakes-microsoft-defender-antivirus.md

 ### <a name="file-extensions"></a>Dosya uzantıları

-Genelde aşağıdaki dosya uzantıları için dışlamalar tanımlamayın:
+Genel olarak, aşağıdaki dosya uzantıları için dışlama tanımlamayın:

 `.7z`